Shejwal-01/QRCODE_Generator_Decoder/README.md

 index.html – The front-end interface for generating QR codes.

-reader.html – The front-end interface for scanning QR codes using your camera.
+reader.html – The front-end interface for decoding QR codes using HTML5 JS library.

 script.js / script2.js – Core logic for generating and decoding QR codes.